square/sq-dbsync/README.md

 but has some caveats.
 Most notably, it does not handle deletes well (see documentation below for details).

-This was useful to us because we needed partial (only select columns), continous replication from both MySQL and Postgres databases to a single target database with some basic ETL logic along the way.
+This was useful to us at Square because we needed partial (only select columns), continous replication from both MySQL and Postgres databases to a single target database with some basic ETL logic along the way.
 None of the existing solutions were able to do this adequately.

 At some point you will need to bite the bullet and implement a real ETL system, but `sq-dbsync` can tide you over until you get there.